Earl: Anglo-Saxon period (1016–1066)

+During the Anglo-Saxon period, the office of earl was not hereditary.
+While sons of earls could expect to inherit their father's office, this was not automatic.
+Only the king could make someone an earl.
 Earldoms were not permanent territorial divisions; kings could transfer shires from one earldom to another.
 The fact that there was no local government administration beyond the shire also limited the autonomy of the earls.
 They could not raise taxation, mint coins, issue charters, or hold their own courts (the shire courts that earls presided over were held in the king's name).

 F. W. Maitland wrote, "with the estates of the earls, we find it impossible to distinguish between private property and official property".
 He noted the existence of "manors of the shire" and "comital vills" that belonged to the office rather than the officeholder.
 Stephen Baxter argued that given the evidence, it must be "assumed that the 'comital manors' in each shire could be transferred by the king from one earl to another with relative ease".
 However, not all scholars agree with the existence of such "comital" property.